MetaMask/metamask-docs/wallet/tutorials/react-dapp-global-state.md

 }
 ```

-Notice how we are now using `useMetaMask` and destrucuring its return value to get only the `{ error, errorMessage, clearError }`, data and a function that will modify the error state.
+Notice how we are now using `useMetaMask` and destructuring its return value to get only the `{ error, errorMessage, clearError }` data and a function that will modify the error state.

 ```ts
 const { error, errorMessage, clearError } = useMetaMask()
 ```

-When we generate an error by canceling the connection to MetaMask this will show that footer component as well it will temporarily make it's background a dark red color:
+When we generate an error by cancelling the connection to MetaMask, this will show up in the footer component; it will temporarily make its background a dark red color:

 ![](../assets/tutorials/react-dapp/pt2-05.png)

 Upon clicking on that red area, the error will be dismissed.
-In a real world application the best UI/UX for this would a component that displays in a modal or overlay, for the sake of simplicity we have just utilized our footer area for this but the logic we have learned can be applied to any situation.
+In a real-world application, the best UI/UX for this would be a component that displays in a modal or overlay; for the sake of simplicity, we have just utilized our footer area for this, but the logic we have can be applied to any situation.

-You can see the final state of our multi-component app by checking out the [multi-component-final](https://github.com/MetaMask/dapp-tutorial-react/tree/multi-component-final) branch of the source code.
+You can see the final state of our multi-component App by checking out the [multi-component-final](https://github.com/MetaMask/dapp-tutorial-react/tree/multi-component-final) branch of the source code.

 ## Conclusion

-We've successfully converted an app using simple local component state to one that utilizes REact Context and Provider to have a global state that we can modify through the use of functions and data that when used anywhere in our application will show up to date data associated with our MetaMask wallet. 👊😉👍
+We've successfully converted an app using a simple local component state to one that utilizes React Context and Provider to have a global state that we can modify through functions and data that, when used anywhere in our application, will show up-to-date data associated with our MetaMask wallet. 👊😉👍